XpiritCommunityEvents/HOL/codescanning.md

 ## Code Scanning
 ### Enabling the Code Scanning functionality
-To enable GitHub Code Scanning, please navigate to the `Settings` of your repository, click `Security & analysis` click `Set up` for the `code Scanning` feature.
+To enable GitHub Code Scanning, please navigate to the `Settings` of your repository, click `Security & analysis` click `Set up` for the `Code Scanning` feature.

 ![Code Scanning - Set up](./images/codescanningsetup.PNG)